Data-Wrangling-and-Visualisation/DeBias/README.md

 ### [Processor](debias/processor/readme.md)
 Processor is a service which processes news pages.
 It extracts human-readable text from the page, performs NLP pipelines and stores the results in the `wordstore` service.

+#### NLP pipeline
+- **Classifier**
+  - A *zero-shot classifier* from HuggingFace Transformers.
+In particular, `MoritzLaurer/DeBERTa-v3-base-mnli-fever-anli` due to it's comparably low size.
+- **Extractor**
+  - A keyword exctraction algorithm with SpaCy.
+SpaCy is used to extract Named Entities, which are used as keywords after processing.

 ### [Server](debias/server/readme.md)
 Web server which serves the results of the `processor`.
 It aggregates the statistics of the words, precomputes and caches aggregations, and serves them to the client.
 It serves the frontend files as well.